Force India: 2010 season

 The team announced on 27 November 2009, that it was to keep Adrian Sutil and Vitantonio Liuzzi for the 2010 season.
 The team tested Paul di Resta and J. R. Hildebrand at Jerez, with di Resta setting a much faster time.
 Di Resta was confirmed as the team's test driver on 2 February 2010.
 On 9 February 2010, Force India unveiled their new car, the VJM03, which was to be used in the 2010 season.

 The 2010 season began with points in Bahrain, with Liuzzi finishing in ninth position.
 Sutil had qualified in tenth, but was involved in a first-lap incident with the Renault of Robert Kubica.
 He ultimately recovered to finish in twelfth position.
 In Australia, Sutil again qualified in the top ten, with Liuzzi qualifying thirteenth.
 Liuzzi finished the race in seventh, while Sutil retired with an engine problem.
 In Malaysia Sutil scored ten points with fifth and Liuzzi retired early due to a throttle problem, his first retirement of the season.
 In the next few races, apart from a retirement from Liuzzi, the Force Indias had quiet races in the midfield, staying mainly out of the action in front of and behind them, with Sutil scoring points in Spain.
 At Monaco both cars finished the race in eighth and ninth, avoiding the numerous incidents, giving the team their first double points finish.
 In Turkey, Sutil finished 9th scoring two points, while Liuzzi finished 13th.
 At the following race in Montreal, both cars finished in the points, with Liuzzi finishing 9th and Sutil in 10th.

 A number of senior personnel left the team during the season, with technical director James Key being the highest-profile member, leaving to join Sauber in a similar role.
 Chief designer Lewis Butler, senior aerodynamicist Marianne Hinson, and commercial director Ian Phillips also left the outfit.

+Force India finished the season in seventh place with 68 points, ahead of Sauber, but a point behind Williams.